 Splitting the stock was a byproduct of the deal and was done for tax reasons.

 A stock split is just what it sounds like – the stock is split into multiple parts.
 It actually doesn’t change the overall value of the stock, just the number of shares.

 For example, if you have a $100 stock and the company does a 2 to 1 stock split, then the original share is now two shares valued at $50 each, which still equals $100.

 Berkshire B shares price at the time of the stock split: BRK.B stock was listed at $3,425 (Friday’s closing price) being split into 50 shares, valued at $68.50 each.
 (As an interesting note, the Class A share of Berkshire traded for over $100,000 at the time the Berkshire B shares split).

-This shouldn’t change the overall value of the shares, but it will make it much easier for the average investor to purchase shares of the Berkshire B stock, as not everyone can come up with $3,400 to purchase one share.
-But when the stock splits on Tuesday, people will be able to pick up shares for less than $100, which makes it easier for the average investor to purchase shares.*
+The split didn’t change the overall value of the shares.
+But it did make it much easier for the average investor to purchase shares of the Berkshire B stock, as not everyone can easily come up with $3,400 to purchase one share.
+The resulting Berkshire B share price of less than $100 makes it easier for the average investor to purchase shares.*

 *Partial share investing.
-Some online brokers, including ShareBuilder and a few others, offer investors the opportunity to purchase partial shares of stock, so in the case of BRKB, one could have already been making purchases of partial shares before the stock split.
+Some online brokers, including Ally Invest and a few others, offer investors the opportunity to purchase partial shares of stock, so in the case of BRKB, one could have already been making purchases of partial shares before the stock split.
 However, not all brokerages offer this.